 Place of origin: Gujarat (Western Coast Of India)

 Jain people in India love the thick and crunchy body of Khakhra.
 It is a flatbread made out of wheat flour, mat bean, and oil.
 This dish is an Indian top choice for breakfast or as a dry snack during the day.
+It’s a perfect choice for people who are concern about whether bread is vegan-friendly or not.

 This famous Gujarati treat is often roasted with slow heat and flattened by a wooden press.
 When the bread turns brown, and the texture is crispy, you can now enjoy it.